 More than 650 medical students took remotely the first Objective Structured Clinical Examination (OSCE) at the beginning of the month, and the results are coming out now.
-This final medical test has been possible thanks to the Practicum Script Clinical Reasoning Training Simulator, which has been made available by the Practicum Foundation to five universities (Francisco de Vitoria, Europea de Madrid, Cardenal Herrera de Valencia, University of Zaragoza, and the International University of Catalonia) to relieve the impact from the current health emergency.
+This final medical test has been possible thanks to the Practicum Script Clinical Reasoning Training Simulator, which has been made available by the Practicum Foundation to five universities (Francisco de Vitoria University, European University of Madrid, CEU Cardenal Herrera of Valencia, University of Zaragoza, and the International University of Catalonia) to relieve the impact from the current health emergency.
 The experience marks a digital milestone in Spain and opens a window of opportunity for medical education.

 Madrid - June 23, 2020.
 According to Eduardo Hornos, president of the Practicum Foundation and General Director of Practicum Script, "with the Covid-19, the status quo of undergraduate medical education has been questioned, perhaps for the better."
 The present crisis is also an opportunity to introduce educational solutions based on innovative methodologies, turning experiential learning, clinical evaluation, and communication among peers into their greatest advantages.
 The five universities agree that if one thing has become clear with the interruption of clinical rotations caused by the pandemic, it is that virtual clinical simulation environments help integrate knowledge and skills related to medical practice.